 Capture Mode is an important method of bug re-creation that provides detailed logs for Windows engineering teams to review.
 To use this process, follow the steps below.

-- Select the appropriate type of logging that you'd like to attach
+- Select the appropriate type of logging you’d like to attach.

-- [Reproduce the issue that you're sharing feedback about]
+- [Reproduce the issue you’re sharing feedback about.]

 - Click “Stop Capture”.
 You’ll see a note that the log files are now attached to your feedback.